 Celebrate the Estate Romana in Rome

-Estate Romana is the biggest summer festival of the city.
-It runs for approximately three months and there are many shows by musicians and variety entertainers, but there also are special movies, theatre shows and sports events; all perfect to enjoy when the weather is nice.
+Estate Romana is the biggest summer festival in the city.
+It runs for approximately three months and there are many shows by musicians and a variety of entertainers, but there are also special movies, theatre shows and sports events; all perfect to enjoy when the weather is nice.

 See the archeologists at work